FatsharkStudiosAB/stingray-vscode-debugger/readme.md

 ### Attach to a running engine

-You can make the Visual Studio Code debugger connect to a running instance of the Autodesk Interactive engine.
+You can make the Visual Studio Code debugger connect to a running instance of the Stingray engine.
 Use the following launch configuration:

 ```javascript
 {